barsoom/eslint-config-barsoom/README.md

 # How to use?

+Configure npm for our private GitHub packages: <https://github.com/barsoom/auctionet/blob/master/developer_documentation/configuring_npm_for_github_packages.md>

+Then:

     npm install --save-dev @barsoom/eslint-config-barsoom

-And then add to your eslintrc:
+Then add to your eslintrc:

 ```json
 {